demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### panorama-unregister-user-tag
 ***
-Unregisters Users from a tag.
+Unregisters users from a tag.
+This command is only available for PAN-OS version 9.x and above.

 #### Base Command